kenatiod/MUT/Understanding Machine Understanding.md

 Averbeck, B. B., Latham, P. E., & Pouget, A. (2006).
 Neural correlations, population coding and computation.
 Nature Reviews Neuroscience, 7(5), 358-366.

 Aziz-Zadeh, L., & Damasio, A. (2008).
 Embodied semantics for actions: Findings from functional brain imaging.
 Journal of Physiology-Paris, 102(1-3), 35-39.

-Bar, M. (2007).
-The proactive brain: Using analogies and associations to generate predictions.
-Trends in Cognitive Sciences, 11(7), 280-289.

 Barsalou, L. W. (2008).
 Grounded cognition.
 Annual Review of Psychology, 59, 617-645.